daleao/sdv/Professions/README.md

 ## The Professions

 Click on any profession below to expand for more details.
-Golden professions refer to [Prestige](#prestige-progression) variants.
+Golden professions refer to [Prestige Professions](#prestige-progression) variants.

 ### ![](https://i.imgur.com/p9QdB6L.png) Farming